 While the NextStep2 is much more expensive than many other options, we think it is worth it as you can get years of use out of the product.
 Installing it is more of a process, as it requires you to remove your old seat entirely and attach the new one.
 You will need a screwdriver and a can-do attitude to get the job done.
 However, you will only need to do this once, and it is not that difficult.
-This product may be better for older kids, as it does not have a splash guard, and it is not portable, so your child must have sufficient bladder control to make it to the bathroom.
-If you are looking for a potty chair to help your little one feel more comfortable using the toilet on their own, and want something that will blend seamlessly into your home, then the Mayfair NextStep2 is an excellent choice.
+This product may be better for older kids, as it does not have a splash guard and is not portable, so your child must have sufficient bladder control to make it to the bathroom.
+If you are looking for a potty chair to help your little one feel more comfortable using the toilet on their own and want something that will blend seamlessly into your home, then the Mayfair NextStep2 is an excellent choice.

 Why You Should Trust Us

-Having lived through potty training days with more than one child, as parents and professional caregivers, our BabyGearLab team has a good idea of what works and what doesn't.
-Senior Review Editor, Abriah Wofford, draws from her experience as a nanny and older sister to inform this review.
-Two-year-old Annie gave us help with hands-on testing.
-She started her potty training journey with lots of options, and together we quickly narrowed it down to the favorites.
-Throughout her toilet training days, we kept track of which potty chairs she was able to use by herself, which ones she was drawn to, and also which ones we had the easiest time cleaning and toting around.
+Having lived through potty training days with more than one child, our BabyGearLab team has learned all the tips and tricks over time as parents and professional caregivers.
+Two-year-old toddlers gave us help with hands-on testing.
+We started the potty training journey with many options and quickly narrowed it down to our favorites.
+Throughout the toilet training days, we kept track of which potty chairs testers could use by themselves, which ones they were drawn to, and which ones we had the easiest time cleaning and toting.

 Analysis and Test Results

 To find the best potty chair, we considered ease of use, ease of cleaning, portability, durability, and how much toddlers like to use the potty chairs.
 Whether you want a self-standing option or something that attaches to the regular toilet, we tested it.